beginner-corp/learn.begin.com/src/md/foundations/sharing-code.md

 ## `src/views`

 Share source code with all Lambdas handing `GET` requests.
 Files in `src/views` are copied into `GET` functions defined by `.arc`.
 This is specifically for serverless side rendering templates.
-Coldstarts are downstream function payload size so this limits the frontend templates to only the Lambdas that need them.
+Coldstart is downstream function payload size so this limits the frontend templates to only the Lambdas that need them.

 - *Node* `src/views` dependencies are vendored in `node_modules/@architect/shared`
 - *Deno* `src/views` dependencies are vendored in `./vendor/views`